2024 Key Democratic House Races

 U.S. House Member, New York-District 3

 Suozzi, who once held his congressional seat before giving it up two years ago to run for an unsuccessful bid as governor of New York, won a Feb.
 13 special election to fill the seat after George Santos was expelled by the U.S. House.
-He is running for a full two-year term but will face several opponents in the June 25 primary, according to Ballotpedia.
+Since the Democratic primary cancelled, he is now the nominee running for a full two-year term.
+In the Nov.
+5 election, he faces Republican and Conservative Party candidate Michael LiPetri Jr.

 New York-04